Purpose

 The final part of the design process was creating the fair poster, combining the chosen style and elements to capture the event's spirit.
 The goal was to highlight the festive atmosphere and theme of the fair.

-To do this, I illustrated various booths showcasing different goods, reflecting the lively marketplace experience.
-Since the fair is in Gotham Park and welcomes people from all over New York, the design needed to emphasize inclusivity.
-Harry particularly wanted the characters to represent the city's diversity: shoppers, young children, trendy young adults, dog walkers, cheering crowds, and lion dancers, all coming together to celebrate.
+To do this, I illustrated various booths showcasing different goods, reflecting the lively marketplace experience and the design needed to emphasize inclusivity.
+Harry and I particularly wanted the characters to represent the city's diversity: shoppers, young children, trendy young adults, dog walkers, cheering crowds, and lion dancers, all coming together to celebrate.

 This approach ensures that the 2025 Lunar New Year Fair feels vibrant, welcoming, and open to everyone, creating an exciting and inclusive celebration.